pnp/cli-microsoft365/docs/manual/docs/cmd/graph/user/user-sendmail.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

-## Remarks

-To send an e-mail on behalf of the current user, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 ## Examples

 Send a text e-mail to the specified e-mail address